OpenOmics/methyl-seek/docs/usage/run.md

 #### Programs

-- FastQC is used to assess the sequencing quality.
-FastQC is ran twice, before and after adapter trimming.
+- `FastQC` is used to assess the sequencing quality. `FastQC` is ran twice, before and after adapter trimming.
 It generates a set of basic statistics to identify problems that can arise during sequencing or library preparation.
 FastQC will summarize per base and per read QC metrics such as quality scores and GC content.
 It will also summarize the distribution of sequence lengths and will report the presence of adapter sequences.

-- TrimGalor
-{is used to remove adapter sequences, perform quality trimming, and remove very short sequences that would otherwise multi-map all over the genome prior to alignment.}
+- `TrimGalor` is used to clip 10 bp ends from both 5' and 3' ends of each sequences, and eliminate any reads shorter than 50 bp length, and runs `FASTQC` on trimmed reads. `BBmerge` is used to get insert sizes of paired read sequences.

-- Kraken2 and FastQ Screen are used to screen for various sources of contamination.
+- `Kraken2` and `FQScreen` are used to screen for various sources of contamination.
 During the process of sample collection to library preparation, there is a risk for introducing wanted sources of DNA.
 FastQ Screen compares your sequencing data to a set of different reference genomes to determine if there is contamination.
 It allows a user to see if the composition of your library matches what you expect.
 Also, if there are high levels of microbial contamination, Kraken can provide an estimation of the taxonomic composition.
 Kraken can be used in conjunction with Krona to produce interactive reports.

-- BBmerge **(need text here!)**

-- Bismark is used to map bisulfite treated sequencing reads to bisulphite marked reference genome of interest (default: human hg38 genome, hg38) and perform cytosine methylation calls in CpG, CHG and CHH context.
+- `Bismark` is used to map bisulfite treated sequencing reads to bisulphite marked reference genome of interest (default: human hg38 genome, hg38) and perform cytosine methylation calls in CpG, CHG and CHH context.

-- MultiQC is used to aggregate the results of all above mentioned tools into a single interactive report.
+- `MultiQC` is used to aggregate the results of all above mentioned tools into a single interactive report.

-- bsseq (R package) is used for  **(need text here!)**

-- **(add other tools here .....)**
+- (dmr mode) `bsseq` (R package) is used to perform differential methylation calls using CpGs that exist in 25% of the population with coverage of at least 2.
+Differentially methylated CpGs are used to determine differentially methylated windows that are at least 300 bp long and contain 3 significant CpGs (with significance value of (p<0.05).
+Comb-P is used to merge adjacent differentially methylated windows (at most 6-bp apart) into differentially methylated regions (DMR).

+- (dcv mode) `meth_atlas` (array-based deconvolution) algorithm is used to compare the CpG methylation profiles with known methylation profiles of 25 tissues types (determined using methylation array) to deconvole the source of DNA.

+- (dcv mode) `UMX` (WGBS-based deconvolution) algorithm is used to compare the CpG methylation profiles with known methylation profiles of 32 tissues types (determined using whole genome bisulfite sequencing data) to deconvole the source of DNA.

 #### Flowchart
 **(_Add workflow flowchart here !!!)**